rialDave/Streamlabs-Chatbot-VIPTools/README.md

 You don't really need to (and can, because there's no config yet) configure much.
 Usage information will be added here later.

+**Important:** Don't delete your old VODs (whyever you would).
+This script is based on the saved VODs and their IDs.
+Maybe there will be a command in the future, to fix the checkins after a VOD was deleted.

 Changelog
 ---------